cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-Summary-Research-SE.md

-# Code Skills for Research
+# Coding for Research

-We'd like to see a novel idea along with cost-effective implementation.
-This means we should follow an enough and quick coding philosophy.
-Besides, I introduce instructions to learn to code at the end of this article.

-## Enough and quick
+Solid implementation in limited time makes us competitive in research.

+- Artifact evaluation is introduced to overcome the "reproducibility issue".
+- The security community is third times than five years ago.

+System research needs solid implementation.
+To pass the artifact evaluation, we would better spend more time to improve the usability.
+Quick and dirty implementation saves time but has lower usability and thus the time is not saved at al.  Why not considered the usability in the beginning of the development?
+We are also encouraged to open source our tools, which requires a higher quality implementatio with lower number of flaws in our tools.

 System research takes time.
-We need to understand how an unfamiliar system work, try it, re-understand, re-try, and so on.
-Usually, we need to interact with hardware, which sounds hard and is tough.
+We need to understand how an unfamiliar system software or hardware work, try it, re-understand, re-try, and so on.
+In half of your time, we are compiling things and during the rest of time, we are making mistakes.

-We need to be enough and quick.
-We want to develop a tool or something similar that has enough functionality and finish it in time.
-In this way, we can pass the artifact evaluation, and beat other quick and dirty projects.

-I have proposed several strategies to achieve this.
+However, as the community has grown so much, we want to get our ideas implemented as soon as possible.
+I propose a two-step model.
+First, we build our toolbox and implement our idea in a quick and dirty way.
+This step is for senior students or junior professors to make sure our ideas work.
+Second, we take a enough and quick coding philosophy that indicates us to develop an algorithm or tool with enough functionality and low complexity.
+In this way, we can pass the artifact evaluation without overengineering, open source our tool directly, and save time.
+This step is for everyone who is doing the project.

 ### Enough functionality

-Think about the least set of functionalities we want and list there.
-This includes not only the core functionalities but also the functionalities to make sure this tool is easy to use, debug, and evaluate.
+Think about the least set of functionalities we want and list there, including not only the core functionalities but also the functionalities to make sure this tool is easy to use, debug, and evaluate.

 ### Quick development